Cognigy/Documentation/docs/ai/empower/agentic-ai.md

 1. Create an account in one of the Generative AI Providers:
     - [OpenAI](https://platform.openai.com/).
 You need to have a paid account or be a member of an organization that provides you access.
 Open your OpenAI user profile, copy the existing API Key, or create a new one and copy it.
     - [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service).
 You need to have a paid account or be a member of an organization that provides you access.
-Ask your Azure Administrator to provide API Key, resource name, and deployment model name.
+Ask your Azure administrator to provide API Key, resource name, and deployment model name.
     - [Anthropic Claude](https://console.anthropic.com/docs).
 You need to be a [member of an organization](https://console.anthropic.com/docs/access) that provides you access.
 2. Add two models:
-    - A primary model to control the agent.
+    - A primary model to control the AI Agent.
 It can be `gpt-4o` or `gpt-4o-mini` powered by [OpenAI](llms/providers/openai.md) or [Azure OpenAI](llms/providers/microsoft-azure-openai.md), or `claude-3-opus`, `claude-3-haiku`, or `claude-3-sonnet` by [Anthropic](llms/providers/anthropic.md).
-    - If you want to enable the [Knowledge AI](knowledge-ai/overview.md) feature for your AI Agent, make sure to add an embedding model in addition to the primary model.
-We recommend using `text-embedding-ada-002` to enhance Agentic AI capabilities.
+    - If you want to enable the [Knowledge AI](knowledge-ai/overview.md) feature for your AI Agent, make sure to add an embedding model along with the primary model.
+Cognigy.AI recommends using the `text-embedding-ada-002` model to enhance Agentic AI capabilities.

 ## Create an AI Agent